Dad charged with murder in death of 2-year-old boy in Mount Vernon

 "The kid was very rambunctious," a neighbor said.
 "He came up on the elevator and she had to keep him from jumping around, but he was a cute little kid."

 The child's father apparently dropped the mother and son off at the hospital and fled.
-Police located him overnight and have been questioning him ever since.
+Police located him overnight and had been questioning him ever since.

+"The death of a child, a toddler, is one of the hardest calls for a police officer to respond to and to investigate," said Mount Vernon Police Commissioner Shawn Harris

+Sources tell Eyewitness News the boy showed signs of physical abuse.
+His name has not yet been released.

-The boy's identity has not yet been released.
+The cause of death has not yet been determined.

 ----------